-Task 1: What is a game of lacrosse?
+Task 1: What is a game of field lacrosse?

-- Played with a stick and ball.

-- Played six (6) players a side which includes a goaltender.

-- Physical contact allowed with the stick within the rules.

-- · No off-sides.

-- Played on a surface similar to a hockey sized arena.

-- Similar to a game of basketball played with a stick and ball.

-- Three periods of play.

-- Excellent hand-to-eye coordination.

-- Fast non-stop action.

-- Players change during play.

-- Good control of the scoring object (the ball).
+- Played with a stick and ball. - Played with ten (10) players a side which includes a goaltender. - Physical contact allowed above the hips and below the shoulders with body and stick checks within the rules. - Always having four players in the defensive half and three in the offensive half. - Played on a field similar to soccer or football. - Four quarters of play. - Excellent hand-to-eye coordination. - High speed transitions with controlled offensive possessions. - Players change up during play. - Good control of the ball. - Gentlemanly sport with respect for officials.